Skip to main content Site map

 7.2 Double header matches (whether league/league or league/knock-out) shall be permitted provided both sides are in agreement and permission is obtained from the Organiser prior to the match.
 Where there is no agreement between the sides or permission is not obtained from the Organiser the fixture will not be played as a double header.

-7.3 The home team shall be responsible for organising the referee and paying his expenses.
+7.3 The home team shall be responsible for organising the referee and paying his expenses including any parking charges.

 7.4 The home team shall use its best endeavours to secure the services of a referee from the London Society of Rugby Football Union Referees (“LSRFUR”).